Sandwich cellularity and a version of cell theory: Cell theory for algebras

 \begin{proof} For the first statement take all ingredients to be trivial, {\eg} $\Pcal=\set{0}$, $\Tcal(0)=\Bcal(0)=\set{0}$, $\sand[0]=\algebra$ {\etc} After comparison of definitions, the second claim is \cite[Corollary B]{CoZh-borelic-pairs}. \end{proof}

 \begin{Remark} By \autoref{P:SandwichAll}, the main point is not to prove that an algebra is sandwich cellular, but rather to find a useful sandwich cell datum.
-Note also that (the proof of) \autoref{P:SandwichRefine} and \autoref{P:SandwichAll} imply that any algebra is cellular over an algebraically closed field if one not assumes the existence of an antiinvolution. \end{Remark}
+Note also that (the proofs of) \autoref{P:SandwichRefine} and \autoref{P:SandwichAll} imply that any algebra is cellular over an algebraically closed field if one does not assume the existence of an antiinvolution. \end{Remark}

 \begin{Notation} The $\algebra$-bimodule $\calg$ has an induced multiplication, but might not have a unit in this multiplication.
 If it does not have a unit, then we always adjoin a unit whenever we want to see it as an algebra. \end{Notation}